Mr Tharman Shanmugaratnam was elected as Singapore’s President in September 2023.

 Ambassador Alami graduated with a Bachelor of Engineering (Civil) in 1979 from the University of Singapore.
 He received his Master of Science (Civil Engineering) from the National University of Singapore in 1987.

 Our Panel of Community Advisors are men and women of stature whose understanding and commitment to Singapore are unquestioned, and whose advice and wisdom are earnestly sought.
-The panel is chaired by Mr Philip Ng, CEO of Far East Organization.
+The panel is chaired by Ms Chew Gek Khim, Executive Chairman of The Straits Trading Company Limited.

 Mr Philip Ng is the Chief Executive Officer of Far East Organization, Singapore’s largest private developer with more than 750 properties in the residential, hospitality, retail, commercial and industrial sectors.
 He is also a director of Hong Kong-based Sino Group, Far East Organization’s sister company, engaging in real estate activities in HK and China.